 Therefore, each type of developer has a different hiring process and considerations.
 Here are some tips:

-Employing an enterprise software developer
+What are benefits of Employing an enterprise software developer

 Skillset: You should be looking for someone with very specific skills when hiring a developer for enterprise software.
 Programmers who are jacks of all trades do not belong in this role.
 Therefore, you must specify the specific technology stack or market niche your developer should focus on.